-Mycoplasma usually leads to a mild form of this illness, which may become severe in some cases.
+Another potential cause of pneumonia is mycoplasma.
+These are the smallest free-living disease agents known today.
+They are neither bacteria nor virus, yet they possess traits of both.
+Mycoplasma usually leads to a mild form of pneumonia, which may become severe in some cases.
 It affects all age groups, but is most common in older children and young adults.

 Most of the time, your body can effectively filter out these harmful organisms — your immune system, your ability to cough, and the cilia (small hair-like structures) in your nose all work together to keep these germs out of your lungs and body.

 However, there are instances when the germs manage to infiltrate your body, and enter your lungs, leading to infections.
 Factors that may influence this include:

-• Having a weak immune system
+- Having a weak immune system

-• When the fungi, bacteria strain, or virus is very strong
+- When the fungi, bacteria strain or virus is very strong

-• Being unable to cough, such as when you’re sedated or you’ve had a stroke — this causes germs to stay in your airway
+- Being unable to cough, such as when you’re sedated or you’ve had a stroke — this causes germs to stay in your airway

-When these damaging organisms reach your lungs, your immune system immediately goes into action, and sends many types of cells to attack the bacteria/fungi/virus.
+When these damaging organisms reach your lungs, your immune system immediately goes into action, and sends many types of cells to attack the invading organism.
 These cells cause your lungs’ alveoli or air sacs to become red and inflamed, filling up with fluid and pus.
 This is what leads to the common symptoms of pneumonia.

-• Your community or environment.
-Also known as community-acquired pneumonia, this refers to pneumonia cases that come from sources other than hospitals or health care facilities.
+- Your community or environment — Also known as community-acquired pneumonia, this refers to pneumonia cases that come from sources other than hospitals or health care facilities.

-• Hospital-acquired pneumonia.
-This refers to pneumonia that develops during a hospital stay, and may be more serious, as the bacteria may be more resistant to antibiotics.
+- Hospital-acquired pneumonia — This refers to pneumonia that develops during a hospital stay, and may be more serious, as the bacteria may be more resistant to antibiotics.
 Patients who use ventilators and other breathing machines are at a high risk of this type.

-• Healthcare acquired pneumonia.
-People who live in long-term care facilities (such as nursing homes) or treated in outpatient clinics and kidney dialysis centers, are at high risk of healthcare acquired pneumonia.
+- Healthcare acquired pneumonia — People who live in long-term care facilities (such as nursing homes) or treated in outpatient clinics and kidney dialysis centers, are at high risk of healthcare acquired pneumonia.